Context-Free Recognition with Transformers: Transformer Models: Details

-We will often use the \defn{layer-norm hash} building block \citep{merrill2024expressivepowertransformerschain}.
-It is particularly useful for equality checks between values across different symbols, especially with a potentially unbounded number of queries and keys. \begin{definition} [\citealp{merrill2024expressivepowertransformerschain}] Given a scalar $\evz \in \mathbb{R}$, its \defn{layer-norm hash} is $\phi(\evz) \defeq \langle \evz, 1, -\evz, -1 \rangle / \sqrt{\evz^2+1}$. \end{definition} Layer-norm hash is scale invariant, and $\phi(q) \cdot \phi(k) = 1$ if and only if $q = k$.
+\paragraph{Layer-norm hash.} We will often use the \defn{layer-norm hash} building block \citep{merrill2024expressivepowertransformerschain}.
+It is particularly useful for equality checks between values across different symbols, especially with a potentially unbounded number of queries and keys. \begin{definition}[\citealp{merrill2024expressivepowertransformerschain}] Given a scalar $\evz \in \mathbb{R}$, its \defn{layer-norm hash} is $\phi(\evz) \defeq \langle \evz, 1, -\evz, -1 \rangle / \sqrt{\evz^2+1}$. \end{definition} Layer-norm hash is scale invariant, and $\phi(q) \cdot \phi(k) = 1$ iff $q = k$.
 In other words, the inner product of scalars $q$ and $k$, even if computed at different positions $i$ and $j$, respectively, allows us to check for the equality of $q$ and $k$.
 Layer-norm hash therefore allows us to perform equality checks over elements of residual streams at different positions.